prisma-collective/docs/docs/Context & Narrative/Stakeholders and Growth Strategy.md

 # Stakeholders and Growth Strategy
 2025 will see the delivery of the [Accra action-learning journey](https://projectcatalyst.io/funds/13/f13-cardano-open-ecosystem/wada-hub-hackathon-a-local-community-catalyst), the start of the [[Regenesis]] Story of Place programme, and potentially a few other exciting collaborations.

-The image above shows the same underlying pattern of event organising, which applies four [[Core Processes]], across three different contexts:
+The image above shows the same underlying pattern of event organising, which applies four [[core processes]], across three different contexts:

 	A. Accra: Wada Hub in Accra, Ghana, for the Cardano Catalyst Fund 13 application
 	B. Regenesis: Several events within the Story of Place programme